-consumption.
+- (a) There is only one produced good, an all-purpose good that can be used for consumption as well as investment.
+Aggregate physical capital is just the accumulated amount of what is left of the produced good after aggregate consumption.
 Models using this simplification are called one-sector models.
-One may think of "corn", a good that can be used for consumption as well as investment in the form of seed to yield corn next period. - (b) All firms are alike and maximize profit subject to the same neoclassical production function under non-increasing returns to scale. - (c) Capital goods become productive immediately upon purchase or renting (so installation costs and similar features are ignored). - (d) In all markets perfect competition rules.
+One may think of "corn", a good that can be used for consumption as well as investment in the form of seed to yield corn next period. - (b) All firms are alike and maximize (pure) profit subject to the same neoclassical production function under non-increasing returns to scale. - (c) Capital goods become productive immediately upon purchase or renting (so installation costs and similar features are ignored). - (d) In all markets perfect competition rules.
 By definition this means that the economic actors are price takers, perceiving no constraint on how much they can sell or buy at the going market price.
 It is understood that market prices are flexible and adjust quickly to levels required for market clearing. - (e) Factor supplies are inelastic. - (f) There is no uncertainty.
 When a choice of action is made, the consequences are known.